JaewooKim0/go-dreaming-of-adventure/README.md

    - Begin typing **terminal**
    - Select **Terminal: Create New Terminal**

-1. Follow the steps below to run the sample
+1. Follow the steps below to run the app.

 ## Local dev environment